Staff

 Craig Lopez

-Craig Lopez is the Big Train's Pitching Coach.
+Craig Lopez is the Big Train's Pitching Coach since 2019.
 Coach Lopez previously spent 10 years as the Pitching Coach for the Baltimore Redbirds.
 He also has worked as a PE teacher in Stafford County Virginia for over 25 years.
 He has been the Varsity Head Baseball coach for 15 years at Mountain View High School.
 Craig has over 30 years of coaching experience and encouraging young men and using baseball as an avenue to teach them life skills.

-Craig Lopez is the Big Train's Pitching Coach.
+Craig Lopez is the Big Train's Pitching Coach since 2019.
 Coach Lopez previously spent 10 years as the Pitching Coach for the Baltimore Redbirds.
 He also has worked as a PE teacher in Stafford County Virginia for over 25 years.
 He has been the Varsity Head Baseball coach for 15 years at Mountain View High School.
 Craig has over 30 years of coaching experience and encouraging young men and using baseball as an avenue to teach them life skills.

 Coach Lopez is a native of Stafford County.
 He graduated from Stafford High and went on to play baseball at VCU.
 He was drafted by the Baltimore Orioles as a pitcher.
 That experience has helped him to guide many young men to receive baseball scholarships and to be drafted.